developer-onizuka/What_is_AzureAD/README.md

-# What is AzureAD ?
+# What is the difference AWS IAM and Azure AD ?

 AWS IAM can be classified as a tool in the "Cloud Access Management" category, while Azure Active Directory is grouped under "Password Management".